 I remember going through a fast food drive thru with my family and receiving extremely poor customer service.
 I decided to contact the franchise owner to share our experience and was surprised when he shared that he’d send the employee through training.
 Yes, training!
 I don’t know why I was shocked since training is usually the “knee jerk” reaction when an employee’s performance is poor.
 To me, it was very clear that training was not the solution.
 Why is training the initial reaction?
 Why is there a belief that training can fix everything?
 Training is not always the solution.

 As trainers, the first thing we need to do is change the way training is perceived.
 Let’s be performance consultants rather than trying to fix everything with training.
-As a performance consultant, we can partner with the person who requested the training to help truly identify: a) if there is a performance gap, b) what is causing that gap, and c) the best solution to address the gap.
+As a performance consultant, we can partner with the person who requested the training to help identify: a) if there is a performance gap, b) what is causing the gap, and c) the best solution to address the gap.

 Expected Performance – Actual Performance = Performance Gap

 To identify whether training is the solution to a performance gap, you must conduct a training needs analysis.
 This is a five-step process: